fvarrebola/fei/hcii17/README.md

 _On Source Code Completion Assistants and the Need of a Context-Aware Approach_.

 ## Experiment overview
 The experiment aims to collect and interpret usage information regarding two code assistants that differ in the approaches used to filter and sort the list of possible completions.
-The first assistant is the longtime default option that ships with the [Eclipse IDE](https://eclipse.org).
-It filters completions according to the restrictions of code structure and method and variable visibility and scope.
-It also sorts completions alphabetically and eventually according to the expected return type of an expression.
+The first assistant is the longtime default option that ships with the [Eclipse IDE](https://eclipse.org), which filters completions according to the restrictions of code structure and method and variable visibility and scope, and sorts completions alphabetically and eventually according to the expected return type of an expression.
 The second assistant is the popular [Code Recommenders](https://eclipse.org/recommenders) that adds sorting features that rely upon predefined statistical usage models.

-## Programming tasks
+### The programming tasks
 A number of programming tasks were designed to observe how professional software developers use code code assistants.
 All tasks can be found in project `programming-tasks` and they all considered the _fill-in-the-blanks_ approach seen below, in which software developers should replace invalid or incomplete statements according to a set of given instructions.
 ```java
 public static String encode(byte[] input) {